pvial00/KXChang/README.md

 # KXChang

-KXChange is a prototype key exchange algorithm base off of DiffieHellman
+KXChange is a prototype key exchange algorithm based off of DiffieHellman